How to Repair Leather with Magic Mender Leather Repair Kit

 Color Flex can be applied with a sponge, foam brush, ultra hi density foam roller, air gun sprayer, air brush, Preval sprayer or it can wiped on.

 Step 1: Cleaning and Preparing the Surface to Repair Leather

 Cleaning…if your leather or vinyl is unusually dirty:

 Supplies you’ll need for cleaning: Any liquid hand dish washing detergent, a couple of wash cloths or micro-fiber towels.

 Wet both wash cloths in a bucket of warm water and wring them out, leaving them as damp as you would if you were going to wash your face with soap and water.

 Put a couple of small drops of dish washing detergent on the damp cloth, then begin to wash the area with the washcloth as if bathing.
 Don’t forget to clean any stitch lines.
 Rinse the cleaning cloth and repeat this step until the surface looks reasonably clean.
 After bathing the area, use the other wash cloth to rinse the area.
 Wipe over the area you’ve cleaned, and towel dry it.
 Make sure the surface is completely dry before you start your repair or recolor.

 Preparation and Application:

-Clean all areas that will be repaired or re-colored with Presto Prep.
+Clean all areas that will be repaired or re-colored with Presto Prep or rubbing alcohol.
 If properly cleaned, when dry, the surface should not feel sticky or slick.
 This step insures that there is no residue left from previous conditioners or cleaners.
 Test it by applying a piece of tape to the surface.
 If it does not stick, then there’s still something left behind on the surface.
 Clean again with Presto Prep.

 Next, lightly sand the damaged and surrounding area with the included sandpaper.
 Blow off the residue and lightly clean again with Presto Prep to remove debris left behind from sanding.